 Once each of the chocolates is filled, temper some more white chocolate for the base.

 - Add about half of your remaining unmelted white chocolate to the saucepan (which still has the leftovers from earlier) and melt on a very low heat until it reaches 45ºC.

-- Repeat steps 3-5 to temper the chocolate.
+- Repeat steps 2-4 of the white chocolate tempering instructions above to temper the chocolate.

 - Once you’ve bought the temperature down to 32ºC, pour the chocolate on top of each of the chocolates in the mould to make a base.